 I enjoyed the Padmanabhapuram Palace the most.
 Clicked a LOT OF photos and selfies of myself.
 Shirdi Sai Baba's temple is always pleasant to visit.
 Always well-maintained (wherever I've seen so far) and good people in there.

 Tip: Don't buy souvenirs near these sightseeing places.
 Things are much cheaper in Kanyakumari.
 A money bank that costed INR 340/- near the Padmanabhapuram Palace was at INR 280/- in Kanyakumari.

-I am, in no way, generalizing this to all the temples in TN or the world, but merely putting down my disappointing observation.
+I am, in no way, generalizing this to all the temples in Tamil Nadu or the world, but merely putting down my disappointing observation.

-The only temple I enjoyed being was Shirdi Sai Baba's temple, and yes, there was another small temple (Maayamma) near the triveni sangam, where I wished for a boyfriend.
-The poojari there was good.
+The only temple I enjoyed being to was Shirdi Sai Baba's temple, and yes, there was another small temple (Maayamma) near the triveni sangam, where the poojari was good.